json-api/json-api/extensions/bulk/index.md

 It provides support for performing multiple operations in a request, including adding and removing multiple resources.

-Servers **SHOULD** indicate support for the Bulk extension by including the the media type query parameter `supported-ext=bulk` in the `Content-Type` header of every response.
+Servers **MUST** indicate support for the Bulk extension by including the the media type query parameter `supported-ext=bulk` in the `Content-Type` header of every response.
 For example: `Content-Type: application/vnd.api+json; supported-ext=bulk`.